marthoc/GarHAge/README.md

 6. Mount the reed switch to your garage door.
 7. Add the configuration provided below to your Home Assistant's configuration.yaml.
 8. Power up your ESP8266 board and enjoy!

+### Setting up GarHAge

+#### 0. Setting up the Arduino IDE

+You will modify the configuration parameters and upload the sketch to your ESP8266 board with the Arduino IDE.
+So, let's set it up.

+1. Download the Arduino IDE for your platform from [here](https://www.arduino.cc/en/Main/Software) and install it.

 ### Home Assistant configuration.yaml Parameters